 Important: Pyodide takes time to initialize.
 Initialization completion is indicated by a red border around Run all button.

 Combinatory parsing (i.e parsing with combinators) was introduced by William H Burge in his seminal work Recursive Programming Techniques – The systems programming series in 1975.
+(It was called Parsing Relations in that book.
+See page 174).
 Unfortunately, it took until 2001 for the arrival of Parsec, and for combinatory programming to be noticed by the wider world.

 While Parsec is a pretty good library, it is often hard to understand for programmers who are not familiar with Haskell.
 So, the question is, can one explain the concept of simple combinatory parsing without delving to Haskell and Monads?
 Here is my attempt.